The rare daily word game sweeping the globe. Find what's hidden in plain sight.

 What makes a good daily word game

 It has to be short.
-A daily game should fit inside a coffee break, not a lunch hour — two minutes, not twenty.
+A daily game should fit inside a coffee break, not a lunch hour, five minutes, not twenty.
 The moment it starts to feel like a commitment, the daily habit breaks, because a habit cannot survive being a chore.

 It has to stay fresh.
 The same puzzle type should still surprise you on day two hundred.
 Good daily games hide real depth under a simple surface, so the rules never change but the puzzle keeps finding new ways to be hard.